Ignas-Vaitkus/content-management-system/README.md

 # Content Management System

 This project is a simple backend website that has a custom MVC framework built with [Doctrine ORM](https://github.com/doctrine/orm/) to manage models.
-The website has an Admin user, who can edit, delete and add pages for the regular user to see, whereas the regular user, whose can only browse the pages.
+The website has an Admin user, who can edit, delete and add pages for the regular user to see, whereas the regular user, can only browse the pages.

 ## Requirements